camunda-community-hub/camunda-space-traders/README.md

 The SDK is essentially a connector template that can be used in the Camunda Modeler after downloading it from the [Camunda Marketplace](https://marketplace.camunda.com/en-US/apps/420889/spacetraders-sdk).
 Since the SDK is based on the Camunda REST connector, it can be used out-of-the-box in SaaS or together with the [Connectors Bundle](https://docs.camunda.io/docs/self-managed/connectors-deployment/install-and-start/#connector-runtime-and-function) in Self-Managed.

+The usage is simple.
+In the Camunda Modeler, add a new task to your process and change its type to the SpaceTraders connector.
+Select an operation, for example, orbit a ship, and fill all required parameters in the property panel.
+In the background, the SDK configures the underlying Camunda connector to call the SpaceTraders API.
+For more control, you can adjust the authentication, the retry policy, and the error handling. ✨

 Read more about the usage of the SDK [here](sdk).

 On top of the SDK, you can use [process blocks](process-blocks) via call activities in your process.
 These blocks are reusable processes that contain certain steps to fulfill a specific task, for example, to navigate a ship.
+Use these blocks to avoid redundant and repetitive tasks.

 ## Resources 📖